 - All food including 3 dinners, 3 breakfasts and 2 lunches in (and around) our beautiful inn –

 PS: There will be a lot of cheese ?

 - Morning hikes around the barn

 - Hands on styling session with Aysegul and Bea by your side

 - One-on-one time with the photographer of your choice.

-If you are interested in joining us, you can visit Edible Retreats’ site to book your spot.
+If you are interested in joining us, you can visit Edible Retreats’ site (link removed as it is no longer valid) to book your spot.
 I cannot wait to meet you!